 I am qualified to ILM7 level in both Mentoring and Executive Coaching, and have used both methods for over 20 years.
 I do use both approaches in my work, however I mainly use coaching approaches rather than mentoring as I believe in developing people’s own sense of agency and autonomy.
 I do use a more mentoring approach when this is appropriate, and I can draw on both two approaches to best meet your needs.

-I also draw on my theoretical knowledge and practical skills in prevention and early intervention with ‘positive psychology’ (experience dependent neuroplasticity; mindfulness based cognitive approaches).
+I also draw on my theoretical knowledge and practical skills in prevention and early intervention with ‘positive psychology’ (experience dependent neuroplasticity; mindfulness based cognitive approaches) and compassion focused approaches.
 I also draw on communication theories such as non-violent communication, transactional analysis (TA), and motivational interviewing; and also the science of occupational and workplace health improvement, as well as my knowledge and experience of system-wide, organisational, and team leadership.

 If you are currently off sick from work, please do let me know.
 I may still be able to work with you, however I will always ask you to discuss with your responsible clinician whether career coaching is an appropriate contribution to your recovery at this point in time.
 As a Coach, I would not be your responsible clinician, and we would need to be explicit my role as Coach.